Edit videos with OpenClaw

 Message OpenClaw to drive PandaStudio

-From any connected channel (Slack, Telegram, WhatsApp, Discord, your terminal), message OpenClaw:
+From any of OpenClaw's connected channels (Slack, Telegram, WhatsApp, Discord, the terminal), message OpenClaw:

 • "Open my latest recording, transcribe it, remove filler words and silences, then export an MP4."